AlexCyclop/AlexCyclop/README.md

 - 👋 Hi, I’m @AlexCyclop
 - Just moving on my coder's way
-- i deal with Python, Django, FastAPI, PostgreSQL, Redis, a bit of HTML/CSS and so on...
+- I deal with Python, Django, FastAPI, PostgreSQL, Redis, a bit of HTML/CSS and so on...
 - For now there's only my first own site project, but one day there'll be much more interesting stuff
 <!---
 AlexCyclop/AlexCyclop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.